Pwd9000-ML/GenAI-IaC-Demo/docs/guidelines/github-repo.md

 For more information on topics and how to use them effectively, refer to the [GitHub repo topics documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics?wt.mc_id=DT-MVP-5004771).

-By classifying repositories with topics, Contoso ensures that our projects are easily discoverable, well-organized, and aligned with our community and technological standards.
+By classifying repositories with topics, Contoso ensures that our projects are easily discoverable, well-organised, and aligned with our community and technological standards.

 ---